riku55/galaxy-integration-n64-RetroArch-/README.md

 2. Extract the ZIP file.
 3. Copy the folders to your Galaxy plugin folder (standard is: *C:\Users\USERNAME\AppData\Local\GOG.com\Galaxy\plugins\installed*)
 4. For each integration, open the file *user_config.py* with an editor.
-5. Add your emulator and roms path, along with your preferred core as described in the file.
+5. Add your emulator path, along with your preferred core as described in the file.
 6. (Re)start Galaxy 2.0 and connect the integration.